Personality and History

 Spring 2013: Cranes #22-07 and #12-05 completed spring migration on March 30.
 By late April or early May they were reported nesting but the nest failed, along with nests of many other crane pairs, during a black fly outbreak in early May.
 The pair did not re-nest this summer.

 Fall 2013: Crane #22-07 is suspected to have died, said tracker Eva Syszkoski in November, 2013.
-This female crane has a nonworking transmitter so cannot be tracked, but her mate has been seen on their previous wintering territory in Gibson County, Indiana, alone.
-(At this time, she is still included in the flock's population.)
+This female crane has a nonworking transmitter so cannot be tracked, but her mate was seen on their previous wintering territory in Gibson County, Indiana, first alone but as of Nov.
+9 with a different female.
+She has been removed from the official population totals in December 2013.

 Back to "Meet the Flock 2007"